Home - Page

 1. The character will detect as an animal, and not their race.

-2. Grollen characters have the option of the Grollen Beast Master Ranger .
+2. Grollen characters have the option of the Grollen Beast Tamer Experience .

 Animal Calling: Rangers bare themselves to elements for 24 hours, taking 1 measure of Exhaustion until they have a Long Rest.
 During this ritual, they are fasting, singing, engaging in primal growling, shouting and dancing like a wild beast.
 To call forth the spirit of the associated animal if it dies takes only 8 hours.
 There is no cost to any of this.